DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/dev_guide_index.md

 2. When prompted, type `Open Workspace From File`
 3. When presented with a filepath, enter:
     - /path/to/workspace/AaC/.vscode/python.code-workspace
-    - /path/to/workspace/AaC/.vscode/vscode_extension.code-workspace
 4. Press the `Ok` button and watch the IDE switch workspaces.

 ---

 ## Gitpod Environment

 This project prioritizes supporting accessible, reproducible, and easy to use development environments which is why we support and recommend users use the already-curated [Gitpod](https://gitpod.io/new/#https://github.com/DevOps-MBSE/AaC) Architecture-as-Code development environment.
 The Gitpod environment handles all the setup and configuration necessary to begin developing AaC.
-You can immediately open a vscode workspace file and begin debugging the Python and Typescript applications.
+You can immediately open a vscode workspace file and begin debugging the Python application.

 If it's your first time using Gitpod, you'll be prompted to make an account or use SSO provided by Gitlab and Github.
 Gitpod provides a free tier, so you're not required to pay before using it.

 Gitpod provides the ability to initialize the environment with shell commands and scripts.
-We leverage these init commands to handle any initialization for the AaC Python package and the AaC VSCode Extension (Typescript), such as installing dependencies and building the projects.
+We leverage these init commands to handle any initialization for the AaC Python package , such as installing dependencies and building the projects.
 You can find the init commands in the `.Gitpod.yml` file at the root of the repository.

 ## Non-Gitpod Environment